bamford/bamford.github.io/_pages/supervision.md

 This is a list of current and past PhD students I have supervised.

-I am interested in [recruiting a new PhD student](https://www.nottingham.ac.uk/astronomy/phd.php) to work on applying deep learning to galaxy evolution.
+I am interested in [recruiting a new PhD student](https://www.nottingham.ac.uk/astronomy/phd.php).

 ### Current PhD students